-Regardless of which rain suit you choose, there are a few characteristics that are crucial when rafting:
+Regardless of which rain gear you choose, there are a few characteristics that are crucial when rafting:

 · Select a jacket that cinches around the wrists and waist, and pants that cinch around the waist and ankles.

 · Hoods are very highly recommended.
-Hoods that zip up to your chin do a better job of keeping water from rushing down into the jacket when you’re crashing through large rapids.
+Hoods that zip up to your chin do a better job of keeping water out of your jacket when crashing through large rapids.
 If you are participating in a paddle trip, you can consider jackets with adjustable collars for additional protection.

 · Again, make sure it is waterproof, not just water resistant.